codeforamerica/recordtrac/readme/redeploy.md

 ### Additional Setup

 Here is additional functionality that is not *required* for a functional instance of RecordTrac, but may be useful.

+* **Cron jobs**:
+To enable cron jobs, use Heroku add-ons to add a scheduler.
+To keep staff data up to date, we recommend maintaining the CSVs (outside of the RecordTrac application), which the application will simply pull from.
+The task that pulls data from the CSVs to RecordTrac is 'python db_users.py', and can be set as frequently as you'd like.

+To send e-mail notifications to staff for when a request is due soon or overdue, set up a task 'python send_notifications.py' that runs nightly.

 * **Admin list**:
 This will enable access to the admin panel of the application.
 Set `LIST_OF_ADMINS` with a comma separated list of e-mail addresses, i.e. "person1@agency.gov,person2@agency.gov".